-The school provides essential protective equipment, including face coverings, for all students and staff, gloves for all staff members, and plexiglass tabletop barriers where social distancing is not readily achieved.
-All staff members wear face coverings while on campus.
-All students grades transitional kindergarten-8 wear face coverings while in the school building.
-Students are instructed on proper care and wear of face coverings, and proper handwashing.
+Students are also instructed on handwashing.
 Sinks and soap to do so are located in each restroom and in each classroom.
 Hand sanitizer dispensers are located at the entrance of all rooms in the school building, and at all entrances to the building.
 Students and staff are required to "sanitize in, sanitize out" upon entering or leaving a room.
-Portable containers of hand sanitizer are also available in all classrooms.
 All student use of student hand sanitizer is monitored by a staff member.
 Anti Microbial soap is not recommended.
 Hand sanitizer that contains methanol is not used.

 All staff is trained on keeping social distance from others, proper use of face coverings, the need for frequent and routine handwashing, and the proper use of hand sanitizer when handwashing is not an option, for all students and staff.
 All staff is trained on educating students on the above mentioned safety practices.
 Training sources will be Keenan Safe Schools online modules and guidance documents from CDC, CDE, and Public Health.
 Staff is also trained on signs and symptoms of COVID 19, in order to properly screen students for such symptoms.
 Staff explicitly trains students on safety protocols of keeping social distance, caring for and wearing a face covering, proper hand washing, and the appropriate use of hand sanitizer if a hand washing station is not readily available.
 All staff is trained on the proper use of cleaning and disinfecting supplies through the Keenan Safe Schools Training Portal.
 All staff has access to cleaning supplies and essential protective equipment to use while cleaning/disinfecting.
 The daily schedule is written to ensure that classified and certificated staff are allowed time to follow a regular disinfecting schedule during the school day, while students are not in the classroom.
 This regular disinfecting will take place while students are at recess break, and out of the classroom for outside learning time.
 This cleaning will involve cleaning surfaces including door handles.
 Custodial staff completes intensified cleaning and disinfecting in each room of the building at the conclusion of each school day.
 All cleaning supplies are EPA approved for COVID-19.

 Scotia School parents are instructed and expected to complete a daily health screening of their student prior to leaving home, including symptoms, history of exposure, and temperature screening.
-Upon arrival at school and prior to entering campus, all students are screened by a school employee for symptoms, possible exposure to anyone with symptoms, and a temperature screening.
 All staff is trained on signs of illness, and is vigilant in observing for and reporting signs immediately to the front office.
 In the classroom, teachers are vigilant for signs of illness in students and follow school protocols when a child becomes ill.
-When a staff member reports to the office, the student will be sent to the nurse's room, adjacent to the school office, and will remain there until a parent/guardian picks them up.
+When a staff member reports to the office, the student will be sent to the nurse's room, adjacent to the school office.
+When the parents/guardians are notified, they are offered the option of a COVID 19 rapid test begin administered at school.
+The student will remain in the nurse's room until picked up.

 Families of students choosing to return to in person learning are given the Scotia School in Person Learning Guidance document.
-This document includes instructions to remain home if the health screening responses entered into the Qualtrics app triggers a message to remain home, or if the student exhibits any symptoms of being ill.
+This document includes instructions to remain home if the student exhibits any symptoms of being ill.
 Staff is provided with Scotia School's written guidance to remain at home if exhibiting any signs of illness, and to remain home for 14 days if exhibiting any COVID 19 symptoms, after testing positive to COVID 19, or after spending any time with anyone who tests positive for COVID 19.